chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 ## Part2 Essential Concepts

-In part1 I show you the fundamnetal of using FastAPI, like how to start server, how to access the endpoint.
-These are important step need to know before creating api.
-In this part I will dive into core concept of it.
+In part 1 I show you the fundamentals of using FastAPI, like how to start the server, how to access the endpoint.
+These are important steps you need to know before creating api.
+In this part, I will dive into the core concept of it.

 Understand some terms in FastAPI:

 - Route:
   - Defines the endpoint or URL path for an API.
 It's like the address of a resource
-  - example of route : `/`, `/users`,`/items`
+  - example of route: `/`, `/users`,`/items`
   - access endpoint:
     - route set `/`: access by `http://127.0.0.1:8000`
     - route set `/users/` access by `http://127.0.0.1:8000/users`